 \subsection{Quantitative Comparison}

-We conducted comprehensive comparisons with existing methods in both multi-subject and multi-object customized generation.
-These methods include MS-Diffusion~\citep{wang2025msdiffusion}, MIP-Adapter~\citep{zhong2025mod}, OmniGen~\citep{xiao2025omnigen}, UNO~\citep{wu2025less}, OmniGen2~\citep{wu2025omnigen2}, DreamO~\citep{mou2025dreamo}, and XVerse~\citep{chen2025xverse}.
-The results, as shown in~\Cref{tab:sota}, demonstrate that our method achieves significant improvements over existing approaches, particularly in terms of subject fidelity.
-In the multi-human generation task, our model shows a commanding lead in identity preservation, achieving the top scores in subject fidelity.
+We conducted comprehensive comparisons with existing methods in both multi-human and multi-object customized generation.
+These methods include MS-Diffusion~\cite{wang2025msdiffusion}, MIP-Adapter~\cite{zhong2025mod}, OmniGen~\cite{xiao2025omnigen}, UNO~\cite{wu2025less}, OmniGen2~\cite{wu2025omnigen2}, DreamO~\cite{mou2025dreamo}, and XVerse~\cite{chen2025xverse}.
+The results, as shown in~\Cref{tab:sota}, demonstrate that our method achieves significant improvements over existing approaches, achieving the highest overall score.
+In the multi-human generation task, our model shows a commanding lead in subject fidelity, achieving the top score.
 Notably, the significant 28.3\% relative improvement in the Face-Sim over the next-best method highlights our model's ability to effectively distinguish between different subjects and preserve their individual detailed features.
 This is crucial for accurately and reliably accomplishing the highly sensitive and challenging task of multi-human customization.
-Concurrently, the model remains highly competitive in text-image alignment, achieving a strong balance between subject fidelity and prompt alignment.
-This outstanding performance extends to the multi-object generation benchmark, where our method again secures the top ranks in text alignment and subject fidelity, validating its robustness and versatility.
-While HPS score tends to vibrant yet unnatural ("oily") outputs, our model is specifically trained for multi-human customization with an emphasis on photorealism.
-To preserve this quality, we follow~\cite{xue2025dancegrpo} and employ the CLIP Score during reinforcement learning.
-Therefore, we only achieve competitive objective scoring results in aesthetics, but we can generate more realistic results.
-Ultimately, by achieving the best overall score, our method achieves significant improvements over existing methods, validating the effectiveness of our framework.
+Concurrently, the model remains highly competitive in text-image alignment.
+This outstanding performance extends to the multi-object generation benchmark, where our method once again achieved top ranks in text alignment and thematic fidelity, and second place in aesthetics, validating its robustness and versatility.
+This demonstrates the effectiveness of our decoupling framework, which achieves a strong balance between subject fidelity and multi-dimensional human preferences.
+It's worth noting that the decline in aesthetic metrics for multi-person customized generation is due to the quality of the training data.
+We've provided further details in Appendix.
+Competitive results achieved on high-quality, open-source, multi-object custom data further support this.